prabindh/darknet-cpp-windows/README.md

 Windows support for Darknet-cpp.
 This repository provides visual studio project files for Darknet-cpp.
 This repository does not require additional libraries like pthread, and provides all requirements integrated.

 - For 2013 Visual Studio
-- Needs CUDA 8.0 (and its environment settings correctly defined)
+- Needs CUDA 8.0 (and its environment settings correctly defined), and OpenCV3

 ## Steps to build darknet-cpp-windows: